kazuto-nishimori/kazuto-nishimori/index.md

 ## <a href="/Portfolio/Maps/Arizona-Migration" target="_blank">Arizona Border Death Map</a>
 <a href="/Portfolio/Maps/Arizona-Migration" target="_blank"><img src="images/Arizona_Map.png"/></a><br>
-Every year, hundreds of migrants perish at the Southern border as they make their way across the scorching Sonoran desert.
-Deaths were rare before the Clinton administration, when the border was first militarized with the use of stadium lights, thermal sensors, check points, vehicle barriers and of course, walls.
-These efforts have been pushing migrants to increasingly dangerous paths, and even though border crossing has decreased significantly over the last two decades, the number of deaths has not.
-This animated map is intended to show the evolving geography of migrant deaths as new patrol stations and border walls are erected.
-Once the animation is over, a slider will appear that allows you to scroll through time.
-Zooming in will reveal each victim’s name, age, and location.
+This is an animated map that shows the evolving geography of migrant deaths as new patrol stations and border walls are erected.
+Even though border crossers have significantly decreased in the past two decades, the number of deaths have not because border patrol have pushed migrants into increasingly remote and dangerous areas.
 <p style="text-align: center; color:grey;">**<br>
 QGIS | Mapbox GL JS | Mapbox Studio | Javascript </p>

 ---

 ## GIS projects

 ---